What is Healthy Aging Alberta?

 Assisted Transportation reduces isolation and improves access to essential services, especially in rural, small urban, and equity-deserving communities:

-• Currently, we’re supporting 19 projects and 65 communities across Alberta to implement a local assisted transportation program.
+• Currently, we’re supporting 34 projects and over 200 communities across Alberta to implement a local assisted transportation program.

 Learn more about Assisted Transportation